Cameron Ocasio

+Cameron Ocasio (born September 7, 1999) is an American actor and model.

+Early and personal life

+Ocasio is from Dix Hills, New York, and has one older brother and one younger sister.
+He has a black belt in martial arts.

+Career

-Cameron Ocasio (born September 7, 1999) is an American actor who has played various roles in television series and films, such as Caught, Law & Order: Special Victims Unit, and Sinister.
+He has played various roles in television series and films, such as Caught, Law & Order: Special Victims Unit, and Sinister.
 He was one of the stars of the Nickelodeon television series Sam & Cat in the role of Dice, for all 35 episodes.
 He is signed through the International Modeling and Talent Association.

-Personal life

-He has one older brother and one younger sister.
-He has a black belt in martial arts.